 The corporate bonds held by the Bank are classified as at FVTOCI.
 The corporate bonds are initially measured at fair value plus transaction costs.
 Subsequently, changes in the carrying amount of these corporate bonds as a result of foreign exchange gains and losses (see below), impairment gains or losses (see below), and interest income calculated using the effective interest method (see (i) above) are recognized in profit or loss.
-The amounts that are recognized in profit or loss are the same as the amounts that would have been recognized in profit or loss if these corporate bonds had been measured at amortized cost.
-All other changes in the carrying amount of these corporate bonds are recognized in other comprehensive income and accumulated under the heading of investments revaluation reserve.
+The amounts that are recognized in profit or loss are the same as the amounts that would have been recognized in profit or loss if these corporate bonds are recognized in other comprehensive income and accumulated under the heading of investments revaluation reserve.
 When these corporate bonds are de-recognized, the cumulative gains or losses previously recognized in other comprehensive income are reclassified to profit or loss.